linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 12.06.2024 (announcement Web4 Explore)
+- 🌐 Dive into the future with Web4 Explore—the ultimate gateway to the new internet! 🚀 Discover, interact, and shape the web of tomorrow. 💡 What excites you most about Web4?
+Let's chat! #Web4Explore #FutureInternet #Linkspreed

+### 12.06.2024 (announcement Web4 Explore)
+- 🛡️ Have you spotted any Web4 violations in a community?
+Now you can report them directly on Web4 Explore! 🚨 Help us keep the web safe and compliant. 📢 Share your experiences and join the conversation! #Web4Safety #CommunityPower #Linkspreed

 ### 11.06.2024 (announcement Web4)
 - 🔧 We're seeking partners to help turn websites into apps in just 2 minutes!
 We're also experimenting with our own platform solutions.
 Interested in collaborating?
 Comment below! 💡🌐 #Web4 #Innovation #AppRevolution